 There’s no better accessory for late summer weddings, garden parties, or weeknights (why not?) than a flower crown.
 Whether it’s a simple band of greenery or a riotous floral bouquet, donning the season’s bounty always puts us in a festive mood.
-We asked our floral specialist Alison Fields to teach us how to make the flower crown of our dreams, and it turns out it’s surprisingly simple.
+It turns out it’s surprisingly simple.
 You’re just a trip to the craft store and a walk through the garden away from getting your midsummer night’s dream on.

 YOU WILL NEED:

 Bark covered wire

 An assortment of cut flowers, greenery, branches, berries, etc.,

 Cut a section of bark covered wire equal to the circumference of your head.
 Create a loop at each end of the wire and twist to secure.
 Trim sharp edges of wire, if necessary.

 Trim the first few flowers or pieces of greenery you would like to attach to the crown, leaving a 1-2” stem.
 Cut a length of floral tape that will be easy to work with, approximately 2 feet long.